matthewpalmer/matthewpalmer.github.io/_posts/2014-10-13-how-to-write-effective-email-marketing-for-your-app.markdown

 ---
 layout: post
-title: "Writing Effective Email Marketing for your App"
+title: "Writing Effective Emails"
 category: ios
 ---

-In marketing your app, you're going to want to send effective, personalised emails to journalists, writers, and friends.

-On his great podcast [Hello Internet][hi], C.G.P.
+On his great podcast [Hello Internet][hi]—you should listen to the whole episode—C.G.P.
 Grey started talking about how to send effective email.
 The main point: you have 3 seconds to convince Grey not to delete your email.
-His scenario[1]—fity-plus emails per day—will be similar to the people you're emailing in marketing your app.
+His scenario[1]—fity-plus emails per day—will be similar to the other busy people you're emailing.

+This discussion particularly resonated with me because I recently launched [an app called Combust](combust).
+Before I'd listened to this episode, I emailed five or six people about its release, and only got one response—not a great success rate.
+I'm going to apply Grey's tips to the next batch of emails I send, and I'll blog about how it goes.
+So I'm going to write about Grey's tips in terms of app marketing, but they can be applied to any email you send.

 Here are his tips on how to contact busy people and get a reply.